MycroftAI/documentation/docs/skill-development/skill-types/common-query-framework.md

-# Dict mapping python members to their age and wether they're alive or dead
+# Dict mapping python members to their age and whether they're alive or dead
 PYTHONS = {
     'eric idle': (77,'alive'),
     'michael palin': (77, 'alive'),